hmrc/mobile-token-proxy/docs/taxcalctoken.md

   `GET`

-A successful response to this service returns a server-token.
+A successful response to this service returns a base64 AES encrypted server-token.

 * **Success Response:**